artipie/blog.artipie.com/_posts/2021/02/2021-01-28-release-notes.md

       - registry:catalog:*
 ```
 Each permission consists of three parts: `scope:name:action`, `scope` can be either "registry" for
-the registry level operations or "repository". `Name` is the access recourse name, `action` can be
+the registry level operations or "repository". `Name` is the access resource name, `action` can be
 one of `pull`, `push`, `overwrite` or `*` (`*` stands for any action), `overwrite` works
 for overwriting existing tags and allows creating new tags by default.